-Jaimito is a very smart kid, and he has realized that he can distribute the $\bf N$ stones to form the mountains in a strategic way, so as to be certain that when they begin to play with these mountains he will undoubtedly win during the TAP.
+Jaimito is a very smart kid, and he has realized that he can distribute the N stones to form the mountains in a strategic way, so as to be certain that when they begin to play with these mountains he will undoubtedly win during the TAP.
 Because of the way the game works, Jaimito will not consider that two initial arrangements of the stones are different if they only change in the order in which the mountains are given.
 This means that in order for him to consider two initial distributions to be different, these need to have a different number of mountains or, if the number of mountains is the same, then the stones must be distributed in a different way among the mountains.
-For example, if Jaimito has $\bf N=4$ stones, there are five ways in which he can initially distribute them in mountains: four mountains of one stone each; two mountains of one stone each, and another mountain with two stones; one mountain of one stone, and another mountain with three stones; two mountains of two stones each; and, lastly, a single mountain with all four stones.
+For example, if Jaimito has N = 4 stones, there are five ways in which he can initially distribute them in mountains: four mountains of one stone each; two mountains of one stone each, and another mountain with two stones; one mountain of one stone, and another mountain with all four stones.

-Because Jaimito does not want his mother to realize that he is cheating, he wants to change the initial distribution of the $\bf N$ stones every day.
+Because Jaimito does not want his mother to realize that he is cheating, he wants to change the initial distribution of the N stones every day.
 He is convinced that there are many different ways to initially arrange the stones that will guarantee him the victory, but he does not know how many exactly.
-For example, in the case with $\bf N=4$ stones Jaimito only has two possible ways to choose from: a single mountain with four stones, or two mountains of one stone each and another mountain with two stones.
-Your team's task in this problem is to help Jaimito count the number of different ways in which he can distribute his $\bf N$ stones in mountains in such a way that his victory is certain when playing against Jimena.
+For example, in the case with N = 4 stones Jaimito only has two possible ways to choose from: a single mountain with four stones, or two mountains of one stone each and another mountain with two stones.
+Your team's task in this problem is to help Jaimito count the number of different ways in which he can distribute his N stones in mountains in such a way that his victory is certain when playing against Jimena.
 In this way, Jaimito will rest assured knowing how many days he can win without his mother doubting of his good intentions.